 This formula is a perturbative expansion around an i.i.d.~dipole model.
 The exact statement we prove is given in Theorem \ref{theorem:expansion} below.
 The Mayer series terms (named after J.\,E.~Mayer, who introduced the cluster expansion in statistical mechanics \cite{mayer}) are the non-divergent perturbative terms, corresponding to the contributions of clusters of $k$ dipoles with $k\le p$.
-The non-dilute contribution is an error term which we show is, for $\beta \le 4$, of order $NR_{\beta,\lambda}^{-2}$ (with logarithmic corrections at each $\beta_p$), which is sharp.
+The non-dilute contribution is an error term which we show is of order $NR_{\beta,\lambda}^{-2}$ (with logarithmic corrections at each $\beta_p$), which is sharp.
 In the regime $\beta \ge 4$, we can keep the Mayer series terms up to an arbitrary order $p_0$, and obtain an error of order $\lambda^{2p_0}$.
 The transition at $\beta_p$ corresponds to the transition from the $p$-dipole clusters at large scales being non-integrable to them being integrable (as expected from the way $\beta_p$ was introduced), and dominant over the non-dilute contribution $NR_{\beta, \lambda}^{-2}$.

-We also provide a probabilistic interpretation of the multipole transitions: we show a large deviation result on the fraction of $2p$-poles, which transitions from $R_{\beta,\lambda}^{-2}$ to $\lambda^{2(p-1)}$ at $\beta_p$.
-The Mayer series term in \eqref{freeexpintro} is interpreted as the minimum of the rate function associated with this large deviation result.
+We also provide a probabilistic interpretation of the multipole transitions: we show a large deviations result on the fraction of $2p$-poles, which transitions from $R_{\beta,\lambda}^{-2}$ to $\lambda^{2(p-1)}$ at $\beta_p$.
+The Mayer series term in \eqref{freeexpintro} is interpreted as the minimum of the rate function associated with this large deviations result.
 The precise statements are given in Theorem \ref{theorem:LDP} below.